 This in-person session will give an overview of the venues and services available at the University for hosting conferences and events, and will highlight the support available to conference organisers provided internally by the Conferencing & Events team, and externally by Glasgow Convention Bureau.
-A light lunch will be provided.
+Refreshments will be provided.

 You will gain an understanding of:

-- The venues and other services at the University for hosting conferences and events - how they are best used for conferences and events, and when they are available, and TIC's green credentials
+- The venues and other services at the University for hosting conferences and events - how they are best used for conferences and events, when they are available, and TIC's green credentials

 - The Conference Management Service which includes registration, abstract submission, website, conference app, and an online event platform ‘OnAir’

 - The support available from the Conferencing & Events team, in terms of both event planning and event delivery.

 - The support available from Glasgow Convention Bureau including conference bids, promotional material and requests for civic hospitality

 At the end of the course, there will be time for a Q&A session.

 Just under half of all conferences attracted to Glasgow are delivered at least in part by academics, Glasgow’s conference ‘ambassadors’.
 The university and city’s support services have never been better placed to assist and ensure a successful event.
 Academics, we have been proud to support, consistently cite conference activity as being beneficial to their research, connections with national and international institutions and industry, and profile raising at an individual and institutional level.